 The finding that patients perceive their GP practice as a trusted and stigma free environment where they can be open about discussing money worries is positive.
 This is given the large number of households struggling on very low incomes who are either unaware of their entitlement to important benefits or feel unable to access advice through other routes or settings.

 You can find out more about ways to reduce health inequalities within our reducing health inequalities section.

-Find out more about financial inclusion referral pathways within our child poverty section.
+Find out more about financial inclusion referral pathways within GP practices, including a video with examples from Lothian and Dundee, in our child poverty section.

 This case study is based on information provided by Douglas O’Malley from the North East Health Improvement Team within GCHSCP.
 If you would like to discuss further, you can contact our Health Promoting Health Service (HPHS) team by email at nhs.HealthScotlandfirstname.lastname@example.org.